hotranthientuong/asus-novago-recovery-guide/README.md

 **If everything has been done correctly, Windows installation should start** and you should be able to install Windows 10 (or any version you choose) on the PC.

 OEM drivers are already included in the ISO, so no further operation is required, only installation.

+## :trophy: Bypass Windows 10 Login Password using the USB Boot Win10 ARM

+- Boot the PC from a bootable USB Windows 10 installation media.
+- Once at the Windows Setup window, access the command prompt by pressing: Shift + F10
+- List all the drives that are on this PC using the following command:
+    ```BatchFile
+    wmic logicaldisk get name
+    ```
+- Cycle through each drive letter by entering the drive followed by a colon:
+    ```BatchFile
+    c:
+    ```
+- Then list the directory contents for the selected drive using:
+    ```BatchFile
+    dir
+    ```
+- Once the directory containing the Windows folder is located, access it and the underlying System32 folder using:
+    ```BatchFile
+    cd windows/system32
+    ```
+- Within the System32 folder rename the utilman.exe file as this will essentially back it up using:
+    ```BatchFile
+    ren utilman.exe utilman2.exe
+    ```
+Next, copy the command application to a new file which replaces the original utilman.exe that was renamed above using:
+    ```BatchFile
+    copy cmd.exe utilman.exe
+    ```
+Now reboot the PC normally and at the Windows 10 login screen, click on the Ease of Access icon down at the bottom right of the screen.
+This should now bring up a command prompt window because the utilman.exe was replaced with cmd.exe.
+Next, enter the following command which will allow us to update the user account password:
+    ```BatchFile
+    net user [username] [password]
+    ```

 # :100: Conclusion